Semantics3/Mojolicious-Plugin-ServiceContainer/README.md

 Each service definition may have one or more of the following keys:

 - `class` _required_ **string**: Name of the class (i.e. module) that the service is referring to.
-- `helper` _optional_ **string**: Name of the factory helper method that will already return the service object when called.
-The usefulness of this option depends on the other plugins that your application is using.
+- `helper` _optional_ **string**: Name of a Mojolicious helper method that behaves like a factory and will return a service object when called.
+The helper will be called in the context of the [Mojolicious](https://metacpan.org/pod/Mojolicious) application object.
+You can use any relevant default helper or a custom one.
+The assumption here is that the helper will return the same singleton everytime but this may or may not be the case depending on the helper implementation.
 - `args` _optional_ **arrayref** or **hashref**: The dependencies of your service.
 Static values will be passed as is to the constructor of the service.
 Dependent services are referred to by their names prefixed by the `$` sign.
 Eg. `$mongo`.
 Dependent services are first resolved (i.e. their own dependencies are resolved) before they are injected into the original service's constructor.

-As the services definitions are listed in the configuration file, they are immutable during the runtime of your application.
+As the service definitions are listed in the configuration file, they are immutable during the runtime of your application.

 # HELPERS